-- 1) Review and abide by the MSJ Guidelines for Clinical Education Sites, CCCEs, and CIs.
-(See page 31). - 2) Complete the PT CPI Web training modules for Terminal Clinical Internships using the PT CPI. - 3) Plan the learning experience.
-(See Planning for Terminal Internships, page 22). - 4) Discuss the University's, student's, and facility's expectations and objectives for the clinical with the student within the first two days of the internship. - 5) Structure learning opportunities, interact directly with the student, adjust workload, customize teaching styles, and develop experiences according to the individual student's needs.
-(See Learning Styles, page 35). - 6) Provide adequate supervision of the student and an environment conducive to learning.
+- 1. Review and abide by the MSJ Guidelines for Clinical Education Sites, SCCEs, and Cls.
+(See page 30). - 2.
+Complete the PT CPI Web training modules for Terminal Clinical Education Experience using the PT CPI. - 3.
+Plan the learning experience.
+(See Planning for Terminal Clinical Education Experiences, page 22). - 4.
+Discuss the University's, student's, and facility's expectations and objectives for the clinical with the student within the first two days of the clinical education experience. - 5.
+Structure learning opportunities, interact directly with the student, adjust workload, customize teaching styles, and develop experiences according to the individual student's needs.
+(See Learning Styles, page 34). - 6.
+Provide adequate supervision of the student and an environment conducive to learning.
 A physical therapist must always be present when a DPT student is in the clinic.
 A DPT student may not treat patients if only a physical therapist assistant or aide is on the premises.
 A PTA, tech, or aide cannot offer adequate supervision for a DPT student.
-(See Supervision, page 50). - 7) Serve as a role model, demonstrate a positive attitude toward students, and challenge students to utilize skills and resources available. - 8) Maintain ethical standards, including but not limited to the applicable federal regulations, the state physical therapy practice act, and APTA Code of Ethics.
-(See page 40). - 9) Respect the rights and dignity of the student and utilize a private setting as needed for evaluation and feedback sessions. - 10) Provide informal feedback sessions frequently throughout the clinical internship.
-(See Guidelines for Effective Formative Evaluation, page 33 and The One Minute Clinical Instructor, page 34). - 11) Evaluate the performance of the assigned student in writing, using forms as provided by the College.
-Presently, the University uses its own Introduction to Clinical Experience Student Evaluation Form for the Introduction to Clinical Experience and the PT CPI as the evaluation tool for Terminal Clinical Internships.
-The CI will provide formal review of the CPI at least at mid-term and final of Clinical Internships.
-More frequent review of the CPI should occur as needed. - 12) Advise the University/DCE immediately of any serious deficiencies/significant concerns noted in an assigned student's performance.
-It will then be the mutual responsibilities of the student, the facility/CCCE/CI, and the University/DCE to develop a plan by which the student may be assisted towards achieving the stated objectives of the clinical education assignment.
+(See Supervision, page 46). - 7.
+Serve as a role model, demonstrate a positive attitude toward students, and challenge students to utilize skills and resources available. - 8.
+Maintain ethical standards, including but not limited to the applicable federal regulations, the state physical therapy practice act, and APTA Code of Ethics.
+(See page 38). - 9.
+Respect the rights and dignity of the student and utilize a private setting as needed for evaluation and feedback sessions.

+- Provide informal feedback sessions frequently throughout the clinical education experience.
+(See Guidelines for Effective Formative Evaluation, page 32 and The One Minute Clinical Instructor, page 33). - 11.
+Evaluate the performance of the assigned student in writing, using forms as provided by the College.
+Presently, the University uses its own Introduction to Clinical Experience Student Evaluation Form for the Introduction to Clinical Experience and the PT CPI as the evaluation tool for Terminal Clinical Education Experience.
+The CI will provide formal review of the CPI at least at midterm and final of Clinical Education Experiences.
+More frequent review of the CPI should occur as needed. - 12.
+Advise the University/DCE immediately of any serious deficiencies/significant concerns noted in an assigned student's performance.
+It will then be the mutual responsibilities of the student, the facility/SCCE/CI, and the University/DCE to develop a plan by which the student may be assisted towards achieving the stated objectives of the clinical education assignment.